 Triple P is a multilevel parenting program designed to help parents of children 0-16 years develop skills, strategies and confidence to parent children positively.
-It is designed to create a safe and positive learning environment, and help parents use assertive discipline and have realistic expectations.
-(35-37) Triple P is offered in five levels:
+It is designed to create a safe and positive learning environment, and help parents use assertive discipline and have realistic expectations (Sanders et al., 2014, Admon Livny and Katz, 2018, Nowak and Heinrichs, 2008).
+Triple P is offered in five levels: